 Electric cars, like petrol cars, make our cities less attractive and less efficient for more sustainable modes of transport.
 Regardless of the type of propulsion, car drivers kill 1,35 million people worldwide.
 In Italy one death every 14 hours.

 Although electric vehicles use regenerative braking, which is better than traditional internal combustion cars, they still use brake pads when the brakes are applied.
-Braking generates toxic dust made up of heavy metals such as mercury, lead, cadmium and chromium.
-These heavy metals make their way to our streams and rivers, forever incorporated into these waterways.
+Braking generates toxic dust composed of heavy metals such as mercury, lead, cadmium and chromium.
+These heavy metals make their way into our streams and rivers, forever embedding themselves in these waterways.

 Drive less, switch to active transport